ppy/osu-wiki/news/2024/2024-04-12-osu-lazer-updates-april-12-2024.md

 ---

-Catmull sliders (which appear on very old maps) were not getting properly rendered, leading to a phenomenon where some sliders had "bulbs" visible, perhaps more commonly known in the mapping community as "tumours".
+Catmull sliders (which appear on very old maps) were not getting properly rendered.
+The discrepancy lead to a phenomenon where some sliders had a mild case of showing "bulbs" or, as they're perhaps more commonly known in the mapping community as, "tumours".
 We are happy to say that catmull sliders are now cancer-free.

 ![](/wiki/shared/news/2024-04-12-osulazer-updates-april-12-2024/comparison-catmull.jpg)